gabeklein/expressive-mvc/README.md

 }
 ```

-> Now we can easily tweak the values seen by consumers.
+> Now we can even tweak values seen by consumers.
 A big help for quick mock-up during development.

 <h2 id="concept-provider-multi">Providing Multiple</h2>

-Finally, the `of` prop may accept an object or array of models and/or state objects.
+Finally, the `of` prop will accept an object or array of models and/or state objects.
 Mix and match as needed to ensure a dry, readible root.

 ```jsx
 const MockFooBar = () => {